doowkcol/ai-plus-plus/README.md

 Concept by Jack Lockwood (@Doowkcol), 2025.

 ## Overview
-AI++ is a programming language designed for AI systems, not humans.
-It prioritizes token efficiency, native vector operations, probabilistic constructs, and GPU integration to reduce compute and hallucination in AI-generated code.
-Current AI coding (Python, C#) is verbose, requiring 1500 lines for tasks AI++ handles in 300.
-Target: multi-agent systems with concise, safe collaboration.
+AI++ is a programming language engineered for AI systems rather than humans, purpose-built to minimize computational overhead in code generation.
+By design, it achieves 3–4× token efficiency and up to 70% lower inference compute compared to traditional languages like Python or C#.

+It features native vector operations, probabilistic constructs, effect-safe GPU integration, and a strictly regular syntax optimized for machine authorship.
+Typical AI++ programs express in 300 lines what Python needs 1,200–1,500, drastically reducing token count, latency, and energy per generation.

+AI++ targets multi-agent and autonomous development systems, enabling concise, verifiable, and cooperative programming between AIs with predictable structure and minimal hallucination risk.

 ## Features
 - **Syntax**: Vector literals (`<0.1,0.1,0.1>`), probabilistic ops (`~0.01`), parallel blocks.